mugeysl/mugeysl/README.md

 <!--  -->
 <br>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>
-🚀 I am Müge YİŞİL, a third-year student in the Computer Engineering program at Çankırı Karatekin University, and I serve as an organizer in the Google Developer Student Clubs.
+🚀 I am Müge YİŞİL, a fourth-year student in the Computer Engineering program at Çankırı Karatekin University, and I serve as an organizer in the Google Developer Student Clubs.
 I work with the Java programming language and the Spring Framework, participating in various projects to continuously improve my skills.
 Additionally, I am involved in web programming.
 I am a team player with developed problem-solving skills and an openness to new ideas.
 My career goal is to integrate my knowledge into real-world projects and produce innovative solutions in the software industry.
 <br>
 <br><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">